 I have been tutoring in one form or another for the majority of my life.
 As an older sibling who was homeschooled, I spent many hours with my younger siblings, working through languages, math, sciences, history, and English.

 I graduated summa cum laude from the University of Wisconsin, River Falls, majoring in Spanish and International Studies and minoring in Political Science.
 During those three years, I spent time abroad in both Japan and Spain, teaching English to children ages 10-18 while immersing myself in the target cultures.
 After graduation, I worked for three years at a Fortune 500 company, further developing my interpersonal, oral, and written communication skills.
 I also taught free Spanish sessions there to employees in all walks of their language-learning paths: from complete beginner to advanced learners wanting a review.

 While the corporate world provided valuable experience, I decided to further pursue my passions of languages and learning.
-I left the corporate sector and am now pursuing Spanish at a Master’s level.
-I am currently enrolled in Middlebury College’s Language School program, where for four summers I take a pledge to speak only Spanish and complete a semester’s worth of work in six weeks!
-For the interim 10 ½ months each year, I am focusing on doing the work that I love: teaching/ tutoring Spanish, English, writing, and public speaking.
+I left the corporate sector and have obtained a Master's Degree at the Middlebury Colleges Language School program, where for four summers I took a pledge to speak only Spanish and complete a semesters worth of work in six weeks!
+For the interim 10 months each year, I tutored, worked with refugees and immigrants on job readiness, and assisted with database management at a non-profit.

 I look forward to speaking with you and helping you/your student increase in knowledge and comprehension, achieve ambitious goals, and find a new/renewed love of learning.